 Cybersecurity did not emerge fully formed.
 It grew through decades of organizations, certifications, conferences, and practitioner communities — each contributing to the discipline we know today.
 This page provides a structured, editable timeline of major milestones in global, national, and Arizona cybersecurity history.
 It is intentionally incomplete and designed for ongoing contribution by practitioners, historians, and long‑time community members.

-Setting the Record Straight About SDSUG
+Setting the Record Straight About Sonoran Desert Security (SDSUG)

-SDSUG was founded on September 25, 2001, at a time when the term user group was widely used for any recurring technical community.
+Sonoran Desert Security (SDSUG) was founded on September 25, 2001, at a time when the term user group was widely used for any recurring technical community.
 That naming choice reflected the language of the era — not the scale, structure, or impact of what SDSUG actually became.

 - Arizona’s first cybersecurity community